“She lied to me.”

-GM: The sex with the staked double isn’t much, with their partner literally just lying there like a wooden board, but Reggie still seems to find it really hot.
+GM: The sex with the staked double isn’t much, with their partner literally just lying there like a wooden board.
+Reggie still seems to find it really hot.
 He and Jade do each other on top of ‘her’ in a variety of positions.
-Reggie tries to finish with a blowjob from the double (“you never want to give those”), but eventually makes do for just rubbing his cock back and forth along the tongue in the double’s held-open mouth.
-He blows his load all over ’Jade’s’ face with a pant.
+Reggie tries to finish with a blowjob from the double (“you never want to give those”), but eventually makes do with rubbing his cock back and forth along the double’s tongue.
+Jade has to hold ‘her’ mouth open and occasionally assist Reggie with her hand.
+The ghoul blows his load all over ’Jade’s’ face.

 “You know, I bet the hunter REALLY won’t want to look like my mom.”